OngoingAIOngoingAI Docs

 OTEL_TRACES_EXPORTERSet to otlp to enable traces, or none to disable.

-OTEL_METRICS_EXPORTERSet to otlp to enable metrics, or none to disable.
+OTEL_METRICS_EXPORTERSet to otlp to enable push metrics, prometheus to enable Prometheus scrape mode, or none to disable.

 OTEL_TRACES_SAMPLER_ARGSampling ratio as a float (for example, 0.5).